-Topics and summary description Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Assessment: Small-medium turbines (20-50m) Landscape context The designed landscapes set on the rolling hills adjacent to the River Annan and Water of Milk (7a) and the Torthorwald Ridge (16) abut this landscape in the north-east while the Esk valley (5+7) borders the Plateau Flow to the east.
+Topics and summary description Assessment: Assessment: Assessment: Large turbines (80-150m) Medium turbines (50-80m) Small-medium turbines (20-50m) Landscape context The designed landscapes set on the rolling hills adjacent to the River Annan and Water of Milk (7a) and the Torthorwald Ridge (16) abut this landscape in the north-east while the Esk valley (5+7) borders the Plateau Flow to the east.
 The Solway Firth is present to the south and forms a narrow inlet of tidal mudflats.
 The Foothills (18) are seen to the north as a distinct edge of higher ground above the Flow Plateau.
 This typology could significantly affect the highly sensitive small scale Middle Dale with Hills (7a) and the Intimate Pastoral Valley of the Esk (5) and potentially affect the setting of designed landscapes within these character types.
 The visual prominence of the Torthorwald Ridge could be adversely affected if this typology were sited close-by.
+This typology could also diminish the sense of connection to the Solway Firth if sited along the coastal edge and its immediate hinterland. were sited close-by.
 This typology could also diminish the sense of connection to the Solway Firth if sited along the coastal edge and its immediate hinterland.
-This typology could significantly impact on the highly sensitive small scale Middle Dale with Hills (7a) and potentially affect the setting of designed landscapes within this character type.
-The visual prominence of the Torthorwald Ridge could be adversely affected if this typology were sited close-by.
-This typology could also diminish the sense of connection to the Solway Firth if sited along the coastal edge and its immediate hinterland.
-There is increased scope to site these smaller turbines, which are more likely to comprise single and small groups of turbines, to minimise effects on adjacent sensitive landscapes.
-Sensitivity rating: High-medium Sensitivity rating: High-medium Sensitivity rating: Medium Perceptual qualities While the tidal mudflats of the Solway and the remnant mosses have natural qualities, the presence of major transport routes, industry, settlement and intensively managed farmland reduces the sense of wildness overall in these landscapes. ,, ,, Provided this typology were not located close to the coastal edge or within or close to seminatural mosses there would be little effect on wildland character.
+Sensitivity rating: High-medium Sensitivity rating: High-medium Sensitivity rating: Medium Perceptual qualities While the tidal mudflats of the Solway and the remnant mosses have natural qualities, the presence of major transport routes, industry, settlement and intensively managed farmland reduces the sense of wildness overall in these landscapes.
+Provided this typology were not located close to the coastal edge or within or close to seminatural mosses there would be little effect on wildland character.
+Provided this typology were not located close to the coastal edge or within or close to seminatural mosses there would be little effect on wildland character.
 The sense of naturalness associated with the tidal mud flats and mosses could be easily compromised by any development, including this typology.
 However, the more managed landscapes are more readily able to accommodate this typology.
 Sensitivity rating: Medium-low Sensitivity rating: Medium-low Sensitivity rating: Medium-low